 If departments wish to expand the coverage of their department to include wage employees, adjunct professors, or graduate assistants, the department should contact Human Resources.
 University background investigations are paid for from central funds.

-Special rules apply to Mason employees working in the Biomedical Research Laboratory, University Police, and for those employees who are involved in sponsored events that include minors.
+Special rules apply to Mason employees working in the Biomedical Research Laboratory, University Police, and for those employees who are involved in camps and enrichment programs that include minors.
 Specific information related to these categories are detailed in the policy procedures.

 We are using a vendor, HireRight, to conduct the criminal background investigations.
 Once an applicant has received a contingent offer, the Human Resources office will use the electronic background investigation system to send the finalist an email to provide authorization and any necessary information needed to complete the request (including social security number, birthday, and counties lived in for the past seven years).
 Positions processed outside of the HR department (outside of eWork) must have their finalist complete the generic consent and disclosure to satisfy the background investigation requirement.
 HireRight has an average turnaround time of 1.7 days beginning with their receipt of information.